 Mr. Ritholtz performed his graduate studies at Yeshiva University’s Benjamin N. Cardozo School of Law in New York, where he focused on Economics, Anti-Trust and Corporate Law.
 He was a member of the Law Review, and graduated Cum Laude with a 3.56 GPA.
 His undergraduate work was at Stony Brook University, where on a Regents Scholarship, he focused on Mathematics and Physics, graduating with an Bachelor Arts & Sciences degree in Political Science.
 He was a member of the Stony Brook Equestrian Team, and competed successfully in the National Championships (1981) of the Intercollegiate Horse Show Association.
 In addition to writing the National Affairs column for the campus weekly (The Stony Brook Press), he was elected Vice-President of the student body.
 (Ritholtz best describes it as his Bizarre Academic Career)

 After passing the Bar exams in New York and New Jersey, Ritholtz practiced law for a few years, but became disenchanted with his career choice.
 He shifted his focus to technology and markets, has been an angel investor in early stage technology companies.
-He is on the Board of Advisors of Riskalyze, which creates quantitative measurements of client risk tolerances.
+He is on the Board of Advisors of Riskalyze, which creates quantitative measurements of client risk tolerances, as well as Peer Street, a private marketplace providing access to high quality real estate loan investments.